-When I was in London I literally stumbled upon a Resist and Act for Freedom Rally in Trafalgar Square on Saturday 19th September 2020.
-This photo reportage documentary is the result of accidentally being in the right place at the right time!
+When I was in London I literally stumbled upon the Resist and Act for Freedom Rally in Trafalgar Square on Saturday 19th September 2020.
+This photo reportage documents the protest.
+I was accidentally in the right place at the right time!

 Here’s a short video clip from my iPhone to give you an idea:

 My Role as a Reportage and Documentary Photographer